offline-ai/cli/README.md

-  -P, --provider=<value>               the LLM provider, defaults to llamacpp -a, --arguments=<value>              the json data which will be passed to the ai-agent script -b, --brainDir=<value>               the brains(LLM) directory -c, --config=<value>                 the config file -d, --dataFile=<value>               the data file which will be passed to the ai-agent script -e, --excludeIndex=<value>...        the index of the fixture to exclude from running -e, --streamEcho=<option>            [default: line] stream echo mode, defaults to true
+  -P, --provider=<value>               the LLM provider, defaults to llamacpp -a, --arguments=<value>              the json data which will be passed to the ai-agent script -b, --brainDir=<value>               the brains(LLM) directory -c, --runCount=<value>               [default: 1] The number of times to run the test case to check if the results are
+                                       consistent with the previous run, and to record the counts of matching and non-matching results -d, --dataFile=<value>               the data file which will be passed to the ai-agent script -e, --streamEcho=<option>            [default: line] stream echo mode, defaults to true
                                        <options: true|false|line>
   -e, --streamEchoChars=<value>        [default: 80] stream echo max characters limit, defaults to no limit